harrycresswell/hc/content/articles/a-better-system-for-naming-artboars-in-sketch.md

 date = "2016-10-26T21:34:41+01:00"
 slug = ""
-Description = "If you're trying to design well organised, scaleable applications then you better make sure have a good Artboard naming technique." featured_image = "naming-artboards-in-sketch-banner-flip.png" spot = "red"
+Description = "If you're trying to design well organised, scaleable applications then you better make sure have a good Artboard naming technique." featured_image = "naming-artboards-in-sketch-banner.png" spot = "yellow"
 +++

 <p class="message">Disclaimer: this article assumes you know your Artboards from your Text Styles.
 If you're looking for a primer on how to use Artboards, then I recommend checking out the <a href="https://www.sketchapp.com/learn/documentation/grouping/artboards/">Sketch Documentation</a> before reading this.. it will make a lot more sense!</p>

-I think we can all agree Artboards are an essential part of any workflow. :alien:
+I think we can all agree Artboards are an essential part of any workflow.

 What doesn’t seem to get much of a mention — in the Artboard conversation — is the best way to name your Artboards.
 And in particular, naming Artboards when designing large, scaleable applications.